 Guest Posting is another easy, yet the amazing method of grabbing traffic.
 Simply writing on someone else’s website and blogs is a great way to connect with new readers and getting your name out.
 Bloggers need good content and by being a good guest blogger you are easily able to add value to their website.
 This essentially helps you in building a good relationship with them and their audience, ultimately lessening the difficulty of getting on the MAP and leaving a mark.

 To help you get started, here is a list of the top guest posting sites of 2018:-

 #7.
 Paid Campaigns

-A much faster way of reaching your audience are the paid distribution channels.
+A much faster way of reaching your audience is the paid distribution channels.
 It is vital that your post appears on the top of the search list.
-Of course, it moves up with popularity, but an easier way to do so is by running Pay Per Click (PPC) and Cost Per Click (CPC) campaigns, Paid Ad campaigns on social media websites like Facebook, Twitter etc.
+Of course, it moves up with popularity, but an easier way to do so is by running Pay Per Click (PPC) and Cost Per Click (CPC) campaigns, Paid Ad campaigns on social media websites like Facebook, Twitter, etc.

 This should be followed by retargeting visitors (through Google Adwords etc) to your sites with campaigns that support your overall marketing funnel.

 To sum up, as a SaaS marketer, if you think your job is done after putting up your content on the internet then you are mistaken.
 Your content won’t by itself magically reach out to your audience and grab their attention.
 It is therefore important to have a planned strategy to reach out and target on getting your content in front of more eyeballs!
 Try out these SaaS content promotion hacks and thank us later.

 As William Blake once said, “The true method of knowledge is an experiment”, so dive in and figure out what your potential customers want and what is bringing you more results.